erunion/node-smores/README.md

 * `message` - The message object as returned from the Campfire API.
 * `room` - The current room object as returned from node-campfire.
 * `smores` - The instance node-smores object.
+* `config` - (optional) As of v0.2 plugins can have their own configuration files so if your plugin requires its own configuration file (config.js), node-smores will dump the contents of that into this argument.
+If your plugin doesn't need any of that, this argument will not be present.

 The following is a simple plugin to respond to "/ping" calls.